slangenbach/notes/fastai_deep_learning_for_coders.md

 * It works by calculating the loss for every item in the batch, but delaying the update of the weights (up to a certain threshold)
 * Use the [DataBlock API][21] to create DataLoaders having 2 targets
 * In order to create a multi-target model (that predicts two - or more - targets), create corresponding DataLoaders, adapt the error and loss functions (define the correct columns manually and create a combined loss functions adding up the results from the individual loss functions)
-* Use cross-entropy-loss when predicting multipe targets
+* Use cross-entropy-loss when predicting multiple targets
 * Check out [Things that confused me about cross-entropy][22] article
 * >All of the loss functions in PyTorch have two versions, they come as classes (including params to tune) and functions